JvanKatwijk/drm-receiver/README.md

 and the corresponding values at theend of the time domain words. a more precise error can be computed and corrected.

+Of course, if the frequency error is too large, decoding is impossible, conversely, if decoding is possible, then obviously, the frequency correction is more or less OK.

+So, the decoder has to deal with

+ * time synchronization to continuously detect the first sample of a word in the time domain;

+ * the decoding of the FAC, since the FAC is encoded QAM4 it is easy is the frequency correction is OK;

+ * the decoding of the SDC, slightly more complex that decoding the FAC;

+ * the decoding of the selected service in the MSC, usually AAC encoded audio.

+The decoder contains labels to show the correctness of these decoding.

 ![overview](/drm-decoder.png?raw=true)